gimli-org/pyGIMLi/doc/community/development/guidelines.md

   >>> ...
   expected output  # for doctest to pass

   See Also
   --------
       average: Weighted average,
-      e.g., Link to tutorials :ref:`tut:Modelling_BC` assuming there has been set an appropriate label in the tutorial.
+      e.g., Link to tutorials :ref:`tut:Modelling_BC` assuming
+      an appropriate label in the tutorial.

   References
   ----------
-  If not in global bib file.
+  If not already in the global bib file.
   """
 ```